 MGL Tools & Autodock Vina installation: Frequently Asked Questions and Answers

-I have been receiving several e-mails from researchers and students alike regarding the installation of MGL Tools and Autodock Vina on Ubuntu.
+I have received several e-mails from researchers and students alike regarding installing MGL Tools and Autodock Vina on Ubuntu.
 Most questions are similar in nature, so I thought of answering them once and for all.
-In this article, I have collected some frequently asked questions and provided the link to their answers present in our question-answer section of Bioinformatics Review. (more…)
+In this article, I have collected some frequently asked questions and provided the link to their answers in our question-answer section of Bioinformatics Review. (more…)